Galaxy is an open-source platform for FAIR data analysis that enables users to:

 The French Galaxy server

 The French Galaxy server UseGalaxy.fr is maintained by IFB NNCR Cluster Task force.
-Please check our Terms of Use and data retention police before using the server.
+Please check our Terms of Use and data retention policy before using the server.
 We offer thousands of tools, increased quota on temporary basis, and compute infrastructure for trainers through Training Infrastructure as a Service (TIaaS).

 The following regional platforms, members of IFB, are involved in the maintenance and development of UseGalaxy.fr: